Review: Master Studies by Joe Morello

 Master Studies closes with flams, their first appearance in the book.
 We actually start with flat flam exercises, which come across as independence patterns and are a little annoying to do on a practice pad.
 After that is a section with proper flams.
 Pretty similar to what you’d do in Stick Control, just turbocharged.

 So overall, there’s a lot of content in Master Studies.
 It is a long book — nearly 100 pages!
 It’s definitely worth going through, even if it does feel a little scatterbrained.
 Some of those short chapters could be expanded into full–fledged books with their respective topics.
+In fact, I think some of them have been.
 The funny thing is that Joe wrote a follow–up, Master Studies II, although this wasn’t until 2006.
 We’ll get to that one eventually...